tanishaaa17/ai-spy-sense/README.md

 ---

 ## 🖥️ Dashboard Sections
-- **Logs:** View raw keylog data.
+- **Logs:** View raw keylog data (last 50 entries for privacy).
 - **Gemini Summary:** See AI-generated summaries of recent user activity (last 100 keystrokes).
 - **Detection:** Check for suspicious processes in real time.
 - **System Info:** Monitor CPU, RAM, and process count live.

 ---

+## 🔒 Privacy & Security
+- **Log Rotation:** The system automatically maintains only the last 50 log entries to ensure privacy.
+- **Local Processing:** All keylogging and processing happens locally on your machine.
+- **No Data Collection:** No user data is sent to external servers except for AI summarization requests.

+---

+## 📝 Recent Updates
+- **Log Management:** Implemented automatic log cleanup to maintain only recent entries
+- **Repository Setup:** Connected to GitHub repository for version control
+- **Privacy Enhancement:** Reduced log file size from 9,600+ entries to 50 entries

+---

 ## ⚠️ Disclaimer
 This project is for **educational and ethical research purposes only**.
 Do not use it for malicious activity.
 Always have permission before running keyloggers or process monitors on any system.
+The developers are not responsible for any misuse of this software.

+---

+## 🤝 Contributing
+Feel free to submit issues and enhancement requests!

+## 📄 License
+This project is licensed under the MIT License - see the LICENSE file for details.